 Different problems in your marijuana plant will be evident in a variety of ways on your plant’s leaves, so it’s important to understand how these two things correlate.
 It takes a bit of detective work to figure it out, but usually, you can safely begin with checking the pH levels and then if that doesn’t work, going from there.
 Let’s look at the various aspects of unexplained leaf death on your marijuana plants.

 How do you know if your leaves are dying?

-It’s pretty clear when your leaves begin to die off.
-They first start with discoloration, which can range in color from red to brown to gray to yellow.
+It’s pretty clear when leaves begin to die off.
+They first start with discoloration, which can range in color from red to brown, or gray to yellow.
 They may be curling over or under, or simply falling off the plant after discoloring a bit.
 Once they fall off the plant, they have officially died.

 How do you heal sick leaves?

 Once marijuana leaves have begun to discolor, there is nothing you can do to save that leaf.
 Besides, it’s not the leaves you should be the most worried about.
 Always remember that leaf symptoms are just a sign of a deeper problem.
 To prevent further leaf death, you will need to solve whatever is at the root of the problem.